A New Day Has Come: Promotion

-Dion along with Cher, Mary J. Blige, Shakira and the Dixie Chicks headlined the VH1 Divas Las Vegas, which was hosted by Ellen DeGeneres and held in the MGM Grand Las Vegas.
-The concert was broadcast live on VH1 on 23 May 2002 to benefit the VH1 Save The Music Foundation, a non-profit organization dedicated to promoting music and education programs in schools.
-Other special guest performers included: Anastacia, Stevie Nicks, Cyndi Lauper and Whitney Houston.
-Dion opened the show performing the AC/DC's hit "You Shook Me All Night Long" in duet with Anastacia.
-Later, she sang "A New Day Has Come" and "I'm Alive".
-For the finale, the divas performed a special Elvis Presley medley which included "Can't Help Falling in Love" sung by Dion.
+Dion, along with Cher, Mary J. Blige, Shakira, and the Dixie Chicks, headlined VH1 Divas Las Vegas, hosted by Ellen DeGeneres at the MGM Grand Las Vegas.
+The concert was broadcast live on VH1 on 23 May 2002 to benefit the VH1 Save The Music Foundation, a non-profit organization supporting music and education programs in schools.
+Guest performers included Anastacia, Stevie Nicks, Cyndi Lauper, and Whitney Houston.
+Dion opened the show with a duet with Anastacia on the AC/DC hit "You Shook Me All Night Long".
+She later performed "A New Day Has Come" and "I'm Alive".
+For the finale, the performers presented an Elvis Presley medley, with Dion singing "Can't Help Falling in Love".
 The concert was released on CD and DVD in October 2002.

-On 14 September 2002 Dion performed at the charity Concert for World Children's Day, which took place at the Arie Crown Theater in Chicago and was under the supervision of David Foster.
-It was broadcast on ABC on 14 November 2002.
-She sang "That's the Way It Is", "My Heart Will Go On", "The Prayer" in duet with Josh Groban and "Goodbye's (The Saddest Word)".
-For the finale, Dion joined other artists to perform with them "Aren't They All Our Children".
+On 14 September 2002, Dion performed at the charity Concert for World Children's Day at the Arie Crown Theater in Chicago, under the musical direction of David Foster.
+The event was broadcast on ABC on 14 November 2002.
+She performed "That's the Way It Is", "My Heart Will Go On", "The Prayer" in duet with Josh Groban, and "Goodbye's (The Saddest Word)".
+For the finale, she joined other artists to perform "Aren't They All Our Children".
 The concert was released on DVD in December 2002.

-On 10 October 2002, Dion taped in Paris her second television special for Francophone viewers, entitled Céline Dion à tout prix.
-She performed "I'm Alive", "Pour que tu m'aimes encore", "L'envie d'aimer" in duet with Daniel Lévi and "Ten Days/Tomber" medley with Gérald de Palmas.
-Dion also performed "Woman in Love" in duet with Natasha St-Pier and joined Lââm to sing "Stayin' Alive".
-The special was broadcast on 22 November 2002 on M6.
+On 10 October 2002, Dion taped her second Francophone television special, Céline Dion à tout prix, in Paris.
+She performed "I'm Alive", "Pour que tu m'aimes encore", "L'envie d'aimer" in duet with Daniel Lévi, and a "Ten Days"/"Tomber" medley with Gérald de Palmas.
+She also performed "Woman in Love" in duet with Natasha St-Pier and joined Lââm for "Stayin' Alive".
+The special aired on 22 November 2002 on M6.